theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/report.md

 ### Problem Statement
 This problem at hand is defined by Kaggle team's competition named [Integer Sequence Learning](https://www.kaggle.com/c/integer-sequence-learning "Click to visit").
 It challenges you create a machine learning algorithm capable of guessing the next number in an integer sequence.
 While this sounds like pattern recognition in its most basic form, a quick look at the data will convince you this is anything but basic!

-Long Short Term Memory networks – usually just called "LSTMs" - is applied to solve this problem.
+Recurrent Neural Networks – usually just called "RNNs" - is applied to solve this problem.
 This task particularly interests me as it's analogous to word prediction.
 Hence integers are treated as words in the solution.

 ### Metrics
 The evaluation metric for this problem is straightforward and simple.
 It is based on the accuracy of the predictions (the percentage of sequences where the next number is predicted correctly).